VorTECHsa/python-sdk/README.md

 We welcome contributions!
 Please read our [Contributing Guide](https://github.com/vortechsa/python-sdk/blob/master/CONTRIBUTING.md) for ways to offer feedback and contributions.

-## Glossary

-The Glossary can be found at [Vortexa API Documentation](https://docs.vortexa.com)

-This outlines key terms, functions and assumptions aimed at helping to extract powerful findings from our data.

-## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful contributors ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->